TheOdinProject/curriculum/ruby/computer_science/hash_map_data_structure.md

 <div class="lesson-note lesson-note--tip" markdown="1">

+#### Benefits of hashing

 Notice the usage of a prime number.
 We could have chosen any number we wanted, but prime numbers are preferable.
 Multiplying by a prime number will reduce the likelihood of hash codes being evenly divisible by the bucket length, which helps minimize the occurrence of collisions.

 </div>